 Jesse founded BlueBarrel in 2012 to make rainwater harvesting accessible for as many people as possible.
-She graduated from Stanford in 2003 and earned her master’s in Ecological Design at the Conway School in 2008.
-She earned her professional accreditation from ARCSA, and has kept current as an ASSE 21110/21120-certified Rainwater Catchment System Designer & Installer.
+She graduated from Stanford in 2003 and completed her master’s in Ecological Design at the Conway School in 2008.
+She earned her professional accreditation from ARCSA, and then her ASSE 21110/21120 certification as a Rainwater Catchment System Designer.
 Also a certified Permaculture Designer, graduate of the Ecosa Institute’s intensive course in Sustainable Design, and Fellow of the Leadership Institute for Ecology & the Economy, Jesse understands rainwater harvesting as one of many measures to bring our households into balance with the earth’s capacity to thrive.

 Jennie has 20 years experience in environmental education and conservation.
 She received her bachelor’s degree in Field Ecology and Environmental Conservation from Prescott College and has since completed courses in Sustainable Landscaping at Sonoma State University; Bay Friendly Landscaping with StopWaste.org; and the School Garden Teacher Program at Occidental Arts and Ecology Center.
 Jennie has managed an organic farm and garden, and supported several schools in starting garden programs including BlueBarrel System™ installations.
 She is passionate about rainwater harvesting and its positive impact on the environment.